OrsonDWitt/OrsonDWitt.github.io/_posts/2020-03-04-development-roadmap.md

 |           Music           |      25%     |         September 2020         |
 |        Achievements       |      23%     |          October 2020          |
 |        Steam cards        |      0%      |          October 2020          |

-# Backbone - 90%
-## Engine....100%
-### Mechanics.....90%
-Most game mechanics are currently functioning, but have not yet been tested with the story.
-Bugs may appear as content is implemented.
-1.3.
-Saving system....100%
-1.4.
-In-game menu 70%

 2. Story - 60% - Apr 2020
 2.1.
 Early years....97%